swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 #### Dropping global actors from function types

-For methods that are isolated to a global-actor, partial applications of those methods do not have to erase the isolation from the type.
-Thus, a `@Sendable` partially-applied method that is isolated to a global-actor is not _required_ to be an `async` function.
+For methods that are isolated to a global-actor, partial applications of those methods do not need to erase the isolation from the type.
+Thus, a `@Sendable` partially-applied method that is isolated to a global-actor is not _required_ to carry `async` in its type.
 Nor is it required to have `Sendable` input and output types.
 But, there are still situations where losing or dropping the global-actor isolation from a function's type is useful.
 The proposed rules for when it's safe to perform such a conversion resemble the actor-instance isolation case:

-1. When within a matching isolation domain, it is permitted to simply drop the global-actor if the function type is not `@Sendable` and not `async`.
+1. When within a matching isolation domain, it is permitted to simply drop the global-actor if the function type is not `@Sendable` when any of the following is true:
+  - the function is non-async.
+  - the function is `async` and the argument and return types are `Sendable`.
-2. In all other cases, the global actor is traded for `async` and `Sendable` argument/return types, just as for actor-instance isolated methods.
+2. In all other cases, the global actor is traded for being `async` and having `Sendable` argument/return types.

-Here are a few example type conversion chains where all intermediate steps are shown:
+Here are a few example type conversion chains that rely on these rules, where all intermediate steps are shown:

 ```swift
 // Example 1a - matching context isolation.